-- (a) Applications must propose novel research questions that challenge the status quo in research into Alzheimer's disease and related dementias. - (b) Applications involving interdisciplinary teams are welcome, but the principal investigator must be an established researcher. - (c) While preliminary data are always helpful in determining the validity of any test hypothesis, the Proof of Concept grants program will consider research that is at the earlier stage of conception (little preliminary data if at all, or potentially unorthodox research rationale or approach). - (d) Also encouraged to apply to the Proof of Concept grants program are researchers outside the field of Alzheimer's disease and dementia who are proposing novel research that applies to projects clearly relevant to Alzheimer's disease and related dementias.
+- a) Applications must propose novel research questions that challenge the status quo in research into Alzheimer's disease and related dementias. - b) Applications involving interdisciplinary teams are welcome, but the Principal Investigator must be an established researcher. - c) While preliminary data are always helpful in determining the validity of any test hypothesis, the Proofof-Concept Grants program will consider research that is at the earlier stage of conception (little preliminary data if at all, or potentially unorthodox research rationale or approach). - d) Also encouraged to apply to the Proof-of-Concept Grants program are researchers outside the field of Alzheimer's disease and dementia who are proposing novel research that applies to projects clearly relevant to Alzheimer's disease and related dementias.

-Please note, Proof of Concept grants will be pre-screened through a LOI process to ensure they meet this grant application's requirements/eligibility.
-Only those applications that are deemed to be truly Proof of Concept (as defined above) will be asked to submit a full application for peer review and review amongst citizen reviewers.
-Proof of Concept requirements are provided in full within the LOI process form on Survey Monkey Apply (English: asc.smapply.ca / French: asc.smapply.ca/lang/?lang=fr) and are outlined below.
+Please note, Proof-of-Concept Grants were required to be pre-screened through a Letter of Intent (LOI) process to ensure they met the application requirements and met the eligibility of this specific funding opportunity in August of 2023.
+Only those applications that were deemed to be truly proof of concept (as defined above) were invited to submit a Full Application for peer review and review amongst citizen reviewers.
+Proof-of-Concept LOI guidelines and detailed requirements are provided in full on the Survey Monkey Apply Resource Files page.